Alberyang/coordinators_2pc/README.md

 ## System Architecture
 ### E-commerce Distributed Transaction Application
 ![demo-pic1](https://github.com/Alberyang/coordinators_2pc/blob/master/architecute_pic/demo-pic1.png)
+The algorithm will be used in a distributed e-commerce application.
+There are two services Order Service and Inventory Service and the corresponding database.
+The server will call the inventory and order services after accepting the user request.

 ### 2pc(commit) Architecture
 ![2pc-arthitecture-commit](https://github.com/Alberyang/coordinators_2pc/blob/master/architecute_pic/2PC%20applied%20to%20the%20project(normal).png)
+Two-phase commit algorithm can guarantee the data consistency between different nodes in the distributed system to some extent.
+A request is in multiple microservice call chains, and data processing for all services is either all successful or all rolled back.

 ### 2pc(rollback) Architecture
 ![2pc-arthitecture-rollback](https://github.com/Alberyang/coordinators_2pc/blob/master/architecute_pic/2PC%20applied%20to%20the%20project(abort).png)
+When certain of service fails to ready to commit, it will vote abort to coordinator, and then the coordinator will send the rollback instruction to all of services in this distributed system.
+All of services receiving this message will rollback local trans- actions respectively to make sure the data consistency of the whole system.

 ## Code Structure

 ## Maintainers